 Julian: I call it Dogshit Alley.
 I'm the publican at the pub right there and I've lived here for 16 years, but I'm not sure what its name is.

 Beautiful!
-Can I ask you what your favourite band is?
+Can I ask you what your favorite band is?

 Earth, Wind and Fire, you ever heard of them?